 No one in any environment can prevent the possibility of death.
 This exposes the notion that "Nobody dies on my watch!" for the fantasy that it is.
 It should be replaced by the more realistic "I will do my best to prevent anyone from dying on my watch!"
-This statement acknowledges EMS's personal commitment to duty, recognizes human limitation, and more accurately describes the human condition.
-This is accomplished by following operational procedures, conscientiously practicing EMS procedure, exercising due diligence, and so on.
-In summary, the degree of death exposure for EMS in specific assignments may assist or impede them in developing a means of coping with death.
+This statement acknowledges a firefighter's personal commitment to duty, recognizes human limitation, and more accurately describes the human condition.
+The best that any firefighter can do is to influence the probability of death.
+This is accomplished by following first responder operational procedures, conscientiously practicing firefighter safety, exercising due diligence, and so on.

-If death exposure is managed in a functional way, it can result in a psychological perspective which enhances death-coping abilities.
-In turn, this allows EMTs to work in their assignments without a great deal of death anxiety or distress.
-However, no matter how EMTs conceptualize death or how well they cope with death exposure, there is always the risk of death imprint.
+If death exposure is managed in a functional way, it can result in a psychological perspective which enhances firefighters' death-coping abilities.
+In turn, this allows firefighters to work in their assignments without a great deal of death anxiety or distress.
+However, no matter how firefighters conceptualize death or how well a firefighter copes with death exposure, there is always the risk of death imprint.